sid-agrawal/OSmosis/scripts/bench/README.md

 ### Setup
 (Assumes that `python 3.10` and `virtualenv` are already installed)

-1. Create the virtualenv: `python -m virtualenv venv`
+1. Create the virtualenv: `python -m venv venv`
 2. Activate the virtualenv: `source ./venv/bin/activate`
 3. Install requirements: `pip install -r requirements.txt`
     - If this doesn't work, these are the packages I installed manually: